-Due to the uncertain situation related to the COVID-19 pandemic, the course will be offered in a "blended" or "hybrid" format (i.e. less than 75% of course content will be delivered online).
-We will meet face-to-face (f2f) once a week, and twice in concurrent online (Zoom) meetings.
-Here is the link to the Zoom Meetings:
+Due to the uncertain situation related to the COVID-19 pandemic, the course will be offered in an "hybrid" format (i.e. less than 75% of course content will be delivered online).
+Zoom links, if required, and other logistics regarding class meetings will be discussed during the first lecture, and appropriate links and information will be posted on the course Blackboard page.